8:35 am-3:40 pm

-Provides specialized music and PE instruction for students in grades 1 - 5.
+Provides specialized PE instruction for students in grades K - 5.

 Provides the following service opportunities: Safe Haven Humane Society for grade 2, Helping Hands Homeless Shelter for grade 3, Albany-Lebanon Sanitation for grade 4 and Linn Greeters and FISH of Albany for grade 5.

 Teaches self-empowerment and conflict-resolution skills that are useful at school and home.

 Each spring, students accept the challenge of fitness walking during lunch recess.
 Every year their combined mileage grows with over 12,000 miles walked this year.
 More than 30 students walked 35 miles or more.

 Parents are our partners

 Parents work with staff to provide leadership support and goal-setting.
 The focus is on moving students toward state benchmarks.

 Parent-Teacher Partnership (PTP) - look at the left sidebar on this page for meeting dates and minutes

 Provides fun, culture and support for the school.
 The PTP sponsors our carnival, field day, Jog-A-Thon and hosts our open house to celebrate the new school year and provides maintenance for the school's fitness-learning trail.
 Parents also purchase needed equipment, learning materials, and technology for the school.
 The group meets on alternating months, September through May.
 The PTP sponsors many enrichment programs such as Adventures in Art (see above link).